choochootrain/99-haskell-problems/README.md

 35. Determine the prime factors of a given positive integer.
 Construct a flat list containing the prime factors in ascending order.
 36. Determine the prime factors of a given positive integer.
 Construct a list containing the prime factors and their multiplicity.
 37. Calculate Euler's totient function phi(m) (improved).
+39. A list of prime numbers.
+Given a range of integers by its lower and upper limit, construct a list of all prime numbers in that range.